APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 1.md

       ![](./media/24-07-2024(10).png)

-1. Repeat the process to create another deployment with the following details and click on **Create (4)** button.
+1. Repeat the process to create another deployment with the following details and click on the **Create (4)** button.

     - **Deployment name (1)**: text-embedding-ada-002